-- Protect outdoor electrical outlets with weatherproof covers and GFCIs. - Never operate electrical equipment on a wet surface or in the rain. - Never enter a flooded basement to turn off electricity or for any other reason.
+- Protect outdoor electrical outlets with weatherproof covers and GFCIs. - Never operate electrical equipment on a wet surface or in the rain. - Never enter a flooded basement to turn off electricity.
 First, call your local fire department, then call Empire. - If your outdoor project involves digging, make sure to call 811 from any state to have your underground utilities located.
 Call at least three, but not more than ten, working days before beginning your project.